nick-dolan/jesse-examples/README.md

 >
 > This is [Bollinger](https://www.tradingview.com/scripts/bollingerbands/) Bands (BB) with Zero Lag Moving Average (ZLEMA as base).

+> **Percent Change Channel**
+>
+> Percent Change Channel is like KC unless it uses percentage changes in price to set channel distance.
+Original presented [here](https://www.tradingview.com/script/6wwAWXA1-MA-Streak-Change-Channel/).
+Example of signal you can find in  [IndicatorsPreview](/strategies/IndicatorsPreview/__init__.py).

 #### FinTA (Financial Technical Analysis)

 See `FintaExamples` strategy to see how to connect third party technical indicators library [FinTA](https://github.com/peerchemist/finta).
 In FinTA, there're some indicators that are not on the official Jesse's [list](https://docs.jesse.trade/docs/indicators/reference.html).